Advancing Human Rights and Supporting Women and Girls

 I am now a better servant leader that values diversity and inclusion of all people, and I include these principles in my work, especially through the training I carried out at my workplace to share the best practices I learned from the Fellowship.”Angella Asiimwe, 2021 Fellowship Alumna, Uganda

 In collaboration with other women’s rights activists, Angella and Voice Consults have spearheaded multiple campaigns, including the #WomenMarchUganda campaign to raise awareness of femicide, which reached over 6 million people.
 They also organized the #Justice4Samantha, Uganda’s first online campaign against workplace sexual harassment.

 Angella says, “My story as a poor survivor of sexual harassment when I was a teenager shaped my purpose and passion to advance human rights, lead campaigns, and influence policies to address gender based violence and poverty.”

 Together with the Domestic Violence Act Coalition, Angella has helped enact laws that promote women’s rights, including the Domestic Violence Act, the Prohibition of Female Genital Mutilation Act, and the Sexual Offences Bill.

-Today, Angella remains in contact with Americans from her Leadership in Public Management Institute The Presidential Precinct, including Executive Director Neal Piper, who has connected her to The Women’s Initative in Charlottesville, Virginia.
+Today, Angella remains in contact with Americans from her Leadership in Civic Engagement Institute The Presidential Precinct, including Executive Director Neal Piper, who has connected her to The Women’s Initative in Charlottesville, Virginia.
 Angella is collaborating with The Women’s Initiative to share best practices on supporting survivors of sexual harassment.

 She says, “[The Fellowship] also expanded my network and opened my eyes to abundant opportunities available for young African leaders and young organizations like Voice Consults.”